 1. Is your broker regulated?

-Regulation used to be on top of our agenda up to 2017.
+Tier 1 regulation used to be on top of our agenda until 2017.
 However, with those of leverage restrictions, and regulatory limitations some of the brokers have also opened themselves an offshore branch to accommodate traders’ wishes.
 Despite this, we highly recommend traders using regulated Forex brokers.
 If your broker does not have a strong license, be careful!
 Your money might not be safe.

 Most of the tier one regulators have some type of investor compensation funds which aims to safeguard traders in case of broker default.
 Additionally, these Forex regulators aim to make sure that brokers follow ethical limits while handling their clients.

 List of Top 5 Forex regulators

 - USA: The US CFTC and NFA (Commodity Futures Trading Commission and National Futures Association make sure that only authorized Forex brokers get to handle US citizens and residents.